njwilliams/MMM-Faces/README.md

 ## 1. Install

 Installing facial recognition software is a bit of a hassle.
-And I'm all for compiling from source, but this takes hours, so I've found a couple of shortcuts...
+And I'm all for compiling from source, but this takes hours, so I've found a couple of shortcuts.
-1. apt-get install ....
-2. pip3 get ....
+1. sudo apt-get install stuff.
+Not sure what's needed here yet.
+I need to try again since my first attempt was before I found the openvino stuff and i had to compile everything.
+That's not neccessary...
-3. download the Intel OpenVino tarball.
+2. download and install the Intel OpenVino distribution as per https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_raspbian.html.
 This avoids you having to compile all the OpenCV stuff from scratch, and gives you working integration with the Intel Movidius compute stick.
-4. git clone MMM-Faces
-5. git clone MMM-ProfileSwitcher
+3. cd ~/MagicMirror/modules ; git clone https://github.com/njwilliams/MMM-Faces.git
+4. Install any node and python requirements: cd MMM-Faces ; pip3 install -r requirements.txt ; npm install

 When you install the OpenVino kit, you'll need to update the way in which you invoke Magic Mirror to make sure that you have all of the environment variables correctly configured for OpenVino.
 For example, if you're using pm2, then edit your start script to add the following line before the invocation of "npm start":

   source ~/openvino/bin/setupvars.sh

 If you miss this step, there's no helpful error to say things aren't working (that I've found yet).
 Instead, you'll find that the Embedder will never move from state "warming..." to "ready" (you can see this status in the info in step 3 of this guide).
+Note that depending on what version and how it was installed, the path to the setupvars might be different, like /opt/openvivino, or something like that.

 ## 2. Magic Mirror Configuration (Phase 1)